 Inclusion: CD and UC patients in induction and maintenance RCTs for biologic therapy.
-Adults (age 18 or older)

-Exclusion: Insufficient data available to determine outcomes and/or primary variable of interest (race/ethnicity).
+Adults (age 18 or older) Exclusion: Insufficient data available to determine outcomes and/or primary variable of interest (race/ethnicity).
 Age < 18 years.

-Primary and Secondary Outcome Measure(s) and how they will be categorized/defined for your study:
+Main Outcome Measure and how it will be categorized/defined for your study:

-Primary outcome will be clinical remission defined as Crohn?s disease activity index (CDAI) < 150 for CD or Mayo Clinical Score (MCS) < 3 for UC at end of induction and end of maintenance.
+Primary outcome will be clinical remission defined as Crohn's disease activity index (CDAI) < 150 for CD or Mayo Clinical Score (MCS) < 3 for UC at end of induction and end of maintenance.
 This will be a dichotomous outcome.